Omikhleia/markdown.sile/examples/sile-and-markdown.md

 ### Basic typesetting {#basic-typesetting}

-As it can be seen here, sectioning obviously works^[With a small caveat.
+As it can be seen here, paragraphs and sectioning obviously works^[With a small caveat.
 The package maps heading levels to `\chapter`, `\section`, `\subsection`, `\subsubsection` and uses a very basic fallback if these are not found (or if the sectioning level gets past that point).
-The implication, therefore, is that the class or other packages have to provide the relevant implementations.] and paragraphs are of course supported.
+The implication, therefore, is that the class or other packages have to provide the relevant implementations.] are of course supported.
+Pseudo-classes `.unnumbered` and `.notoc` are also supported.
 As of formatting, *italic*, **bold**, and `code` all work as expected.

 Hard line breaks...\